forestgrape/coronavirus/5_epidemiological/transmission.md

 ## Metaphor and Measures
 Avoiding the droplet spread is like avoiding somebody’s reek of alcohol, avoiding aerosols/dry particulates on the other hand corresponds to avoiding a smoker's smoke.
 The latter is much more difficult since smoke remains in the air for much longer and can diffuse around.
 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close that the cloths start smelling.
 Another form of dry particulates in air is dust.
 In dry air dust can stay in the very long and travel long distances.
-Outside no worry for Sars-CoV-2 however, it is diluted and sun light destroys virions.

-This yields either avoiding 'Sars-CoV-2 smoke' entirely or filtering out  particulates above a few hundreds nanometers (Sars-CoV-2 is about between 80-150 nm, but often several virions stick together or are attached to some organic material[to check and cite]).
+This yields either avoiding 'Sars-CoV-2 smoke' or filtering out  particulates.
+The filter filters ideally above a few hundreds nanometers (Sars-CoV-2 is about between 80-150 nm, but often several virions stick together or are attached to some organic material[to check and cite]).
 Keeping the smoke metaphor in mind, then indoor ventilation and indoor wearing a mask are key.
+Outdoors is no worry for Sars-CoV-2 however, the air is diluted and sun light destroys virions (Chapter [Virion Viability](./../2_biological/virion_viability.md)).
 Measures in more detail are found in [Protection Measures](./monitor_and_control.md).